Genie Tree and Degrees of Freedom of the Symmetric MIMO Interfering Broadcast Channel: Introduction

+The basic principles of constructing the genie tree to derive the DoF upper-bound and design the feasible linear IA transceiver can be extended into asymmetric MIMO-IC, MIMO-IBC and MIMO-IMAC networks with general antenna configurations.

 The rest of the paper is organized as follows.
-We describe the system model in Section \ref{Sec:System model}.
-We present the information theoretic maximal DoF and the maximal achievable DoF of linear IA in Section \ref{Sec:DoF} and prove the results in Sections \ref{Sec:Proof1} and \ref{Sec:Proof2}, respectively.
+We describe the system model in Section~\ref{Sec:System model}.
+We present the information theoretic maximal DoF in Section~\ref{Sec:DoF} and prove the results in Sections~\ref{Sec:Proof1} and~\ref{Sec:Proof2}, respectively.
 Conclusions are given in the last section.